Petit-Trou-de-Nippes

 Petit-Trou-de-Nippes ([pəti tʁu də nip]; Ti Twou de Nip) is a commune in the Anse-à-Veau Arrondissement, in the Nippes department of Haiti.
-It has 36,143 inhabitants.
+It has 29,990 inhabitants (2015).

 On 14 August 2021 it was near the epicenter of a magnitude 7.2 earthquake that has killed at least 2,207 people and injured 12,268 more.
+The earthquake caused irreparable damage to the only health center in Petit Trou de Nippes.
+In October 2023, a U.S.-based nonprofit named Locally Haiti began building a new Community Hospital and Health Center in partnership with local leaders.

 In 1963, the commune was devastated by Hurricane Flora, destroying 85% of the village.

 The town's name means "Little hole of Nippes".